Hearts Of Gold Redbud

 The first known gold-foliaged Cercis!
 Exceptional native redbud displays a riot of color in early spring as brilliant lavender-purple blooms appear on bare branches.
 Spring foliage emerges red, maturing to gold; shaded leaves will be green.
 Large, heart shaped leaves are burn-resistant even in full summer sun.
 Feature as a specimen or mass as an informal hedge.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Watering can be reduced after establishment.
-Feed with a general purpose fertilizer before new growth begins in spring.Light Needs:Partial to full sunWatering Needs:Once established, needs only occasional watering.
+Feed with a general purpose fertilizer before new growth begins in spring.Light Needs:Partial to full sunWatering Needs:Once established, water occasionally; more often in extreme heat.

 - History & LoreHistory:Silver Medal Winner Plantarium 2008